Automattic/woocommerce-services/README.md

 * WooCommerce 2.6+
 * Installation of [Jetpack](https://wordpress.org/plugins/jetpack/), activate and connect it to your WordPress.com account

-### Working with alpha
+### Working with the Beta

-If you'd just like to check out the latest alpha release and not contribute code back, then [download the latest release](https://github.com/Automattic/woocommerce-connect-client/releases) and install as a plugin on your WordPress site.
+If you'd just like to check out the latest beta release and not contribute code back, then [download the latest release](https://wordpress.org/plugins/connect-for-woocommerce/) and install as a plugin on your WordPress site.

 ### Working with `master`